 The lively and enthusiastic owner of the Ryokan, Kurosawa-san, will happily guide you through Sekizenkan’s walkthrough Spirited Away tour.
 In this tour you can see the physical similarities between Hayao Miyazaki’s film and the Ryokan.
 I found some rooms strikingly similar to the film, and I would recommend you to partake in this intriguing experience.

-Kurosawa-san is also enthusiastic to share the 300 year history of the Ryokan with his Sekizenkan’s historical tour.
-The Main building is the oldest original structure of Sekizenkan.
-During the tour, Kurosawa-san will reveal all the traditional features the Main building is still currently blessed with.
-Still in great condition, these distinguishable features include the 6 tatami mat guest rooms, tokonoma (traditional Japanese alcoves), fusuma (sliding doors) and shoji (paper screen doors).
-Additionally, it is notable for its ojohdan, a room with a raised floor where high status men – usually samurai – stayed.
+Kurosawa-san is also enthusiastic to share the 300-year history of the Ryokan with his Sekizenkan’s historical tour.
+The main building is the oldest original structure of Sekizenkan.
+During the tour, Kurosawa-san will reveal all the traditional features the main building is still currently blessed with.
+Still, in great condition, these distinguishable features include the 6 tatami mat guest rooms, tokonoma (traditional Japanese alcoves), fusuma (sliding doors) and shoji (paper screen doors).
+Additionally, it is notable for its ojohdan, a room with a raised floor where high-status men – usually samurai – stayed.
 These rooms are also distinguished by their high ceilings in order for samurai to freely unsheathe their swords in a crisis.
-This room is proof of the ‘hierarchy of samurai’ that existed during the Edo period.
+This room is a proof of the ‘hierarchy of samurai’ that existed during the Edo period.
 On top of this, Kurosawa-san will show Sekizenkan’s collection of “foreign tourist documents”.
 Until the second half of the Meiji era, foreign members living in Japan were not able to travel freely in Japan.
-These documents often ask for ‘reason of travel’.
-Sekizenkan still kept many ‘foreign tourist documents’ from Chinese, British and Korean foreigners with byouki-yojo, “cure diseases” as their reason of travel.
+These documents often ask for ‘reason for travel’.
+Sekizenkan still kept many ‘foreign tourist documents’ from Chinese, British and Korean foreigners with byouki-yojo, “cure diseases” as their reason for travel.

 The Kashotei (佳松亭) building is the newest building and resides within the serene pine forests high above the other buildings.
 Strongly influenced by traditional Japanese elements, this building is nothing short of luxurious with its spacious rooms and views of the morning mist hugging the mountains.